Foster Care & Adoption

 Arizona’s Children Association (AzCA) is the largest foster care provider in the state!
 We train and support foster care families who can open their hearts and homes to vulnerable children while their biological families are on the mend.
 We also collaborate with adoption placing agencies to provide a variety of adoption related services for those seeking to adopt internationally, privately and from the foster care system.

-There are nearly 15,000 children in Arizona’s foster care system and a critical need for more loving foster families to care for them across the state.
+There are more than 17,000 children in Arizona’s foster care system and a critical need for more loving foster families to care for them across the state.
 Arizona’s Children Association recruits, trains and provide necessary support for foster families statewide.
 Resource families choose the agency they work with for their training, licensure and ongoing support.
 Arizona’s Children Association prides itself on a variety of unique programs and services to support our families.

 Arizona’s Children Association works collaboratively with adoption placing agencies to provide a variety of adoption related services for those seeking to adopt internationally, privately and from the foster care system.
 We are experts at supporting families through the adoption certification process and beyond.
 We are pleased to offer a variety of adoption-related services across Arizona including:

 - Recruitment, assessment, training and supervision of adoptive families for children in Arizona’s foster care system

 - Interstate Compact (ICPC) services for children placed in Arizona by other county or state jurisdictions

 - Home study and post placement services for attorney-facilitated adoptions, step-parent adoption, relative adoption and international placing agencies such as: